 Use Overlay Plotting > Plot Density Profile, to visualize the density profile on the image.
 It is best to indicate the ring boundary also in conjunction with this profile.

-For a first visual crossdating as a quality tool with other cores from the same tree, open another RingIndicator application (by clicking on the icon again) and visually assess both cores on the screen (use two monitors for this approach, if needed).

 NOTE: Open as many instances from the toolboxes as needed, in combination with the CoreComparison toolbox (see further).

-For automatic indications (recommended for conifers for instance), use Auto > Max/Min/Inflection detection.
+For automatic indications (works best for boreal conifers or species with clear ring boundaries defined by the density profile), use Auto > Max/Min/Inflection detection.
 This function will automatically indicate tree ring boundaries based on the densitometry profile created in the previous step.

 Depending on the species (diffuse-porous/ring-porous or coniferous), use the maximum/minimum, or curve inflection (right after the density peak) as the tree ring boundary criterion.
 The first parameter is a threshold for the peak function, the second is a smoother function.